Blog Cloud Native

 If you need to improve the shopping cart feature, you can update just that microservice without updating the other parts of the site.
 This is possible because each service is uncoupled from others.
 This leads to quicker updates, reduced risk of downtime, and more focused development efforts.

 Also, each microservice can be scaled independently based on demand.
 This optimises resource use and improves performance.
-Cloud native systems have a key advantage.
-They use automation and dynamic scaling to manage resources and deploy services quickly.
+Cloud native systems have a key advantage as they use automation and dynamic scaling to manage resources and deploy services quickly.
 This makes their applications highly scalable.

 The pillars for Cloud Native